 How to use intuitive journaling for closure & forgiveness

-Some refer to it as free writing, or automatic writing.
+Some refer to it as freewriting or automatic writing.
 The idea is to set a timer for a certain period of time: one minute, three minutes, five minutes, up to you.
-As the timer starts, begin writing (with pen and paper) on your journal, without really thinking, without really stopping.
+As the timer starts, begin writing (with pen and paper) in your journal, without really thinking, without really stopping.

 Write whatever crossed your mind.